 MoDOT maintains 33,859 miles of highway.
-The percent of highways in good condition are: major--92 percent, minor-- 81 percent and low volume--73 percent.
+The percent of highways in good condition are: major roads at 92 percent, minor roads at 80 percent and low volume roads at 74 percent.
 Major, minor and low volume highways have met the statewide target in the past five years.
-The target is based on the statewide asset management plan and represents MoDOT's goal of maintaining current condition.
+As defined by FHWA, the target is based on the statewide asset management plan and represents MoDOT's goal of maintaining current condition.

 Beginning in 2018, the Federal Highway Administration required all Departments of Transportation to report pavement data related to the structural integrity of the pavement, which may not impact current pavement smoothness but may cause future pavement issues.
-The current percent of major highway pavements in good structural condition is 66 percent.
+The current percent of major highway pavements in good structural condition is 67 percent.